watertap-org/watertap/docs/technical_reference/unit_models/gac.rst

 Capital Cost Calculations
 +++++++++++++++++++++++++

-Capital costs are determined by the summation of three costing terms each evaluated using their own function considering economy of scale.
+Capital costs are determined by the summation of three costing terms.
+Each term is is calculated by a one parameter (different for each term) function considering economy of scale.

     .. math::